-2.05.1 Contractor Accountability, Duties, and Obligations
+2.04.12.05.1 Contractor Accountability, Duties, and Obligations

-Contractor shall demonstrate robust compliance, monitoring, and oversight programs for all delegated entities to ensure Covered California Enrollees receive quality behavioral health care and have access to behavioral health services.
+Contractor shall demonstrate robust compliance, monitoring, and oversight programs for all behavioral health delegated entities to ensure Covered California Enrollees receive quality behavioral health care and have access to behavioral health services.
 Contractor must disclose delegation arrangements and include justification for the use of delegated entities.

-- Contractor remains fully responsible for the performance of all duties, obligations, and services undertaken by a behavioral health network provider, Subcontractor, or Downstream Entity. - Contractor must evaluate each prospective behavioral health network provider's, Subcontractor's, or Downstream Entity's ability to perform the contracted services or functions. - 3) Contractor must maintain policies and procedures to ensure that behavioral health network providers, Subcontractors, or Downstream Entities fully comply with the terms and conditions of Article 2 of Attachment 1. - 4) To ensure behavioral health Subcontractor's and Downstream Entity's compliance, Contractor must: - a) Include all duties and obligations in Article 2 of Attachment 1, relating to the delegated duties, in all behavioral health Subcontractor agreements; - Ensure the behavioral health Subcontractor includes all obligations under Article 2 of Attachment 1, relating to the delegated duties, in all behavioral health Downstream Entity agreements; - c) Review behavioral health Subcontractors' policies and procedures applicable to the delegated functions; - d) Monitor and oversee all delegated functions, including those that may flow down to behavioral health Downstream Entities: - e) Ensure behavioral health network providers comply with all applicable requirements under Article 2 of Attachment 1 and all requirements set forth in their provider network agreements; and - f) Disclose all delegated relationships and submit a delegation report as specified in Article 2.05.3.
+- Contractor remains fully responsible for the performance of all duties, obligations, and services undertaken by a behavioral health network provider, Subcontractor, or Downstream Entityits delegated entities. - Contractor must evaluate each prospective behavioral health network provider's, Subcontractor's, or Downstream Entity'sdelegated entity's ability to perform the contracted services or functions. - Contractor must maintain policies and procedures to ensure that behavioral health network providers, Subcontractors, or Downstream Entitiesdelegated entities fully comply with the terms and conditions of Article 2 of Attachment 1. - To ensure behavioral health Subcontractor's and Downstream Entity'seach delegated entity's compliance, Contractor must: - a) Include all duties and obligations in Article 2 of Attachment 1, relating to the delegated duties, in all behavioral health Subcontractor agreements; - b) Ensure the behavioral health Subcontractor includes all obligations under Article 2 of Attachment 1, relating to the delegated duties, in all behavioral health Downstream Entity agreements; - c) Review behavioral health Subcontractors' policies and procedures applicable to the delegated functions; - d) Monitor and oversee all delegated functions, including those that may flow down to behavioral health Downstream Entities;

+- e) Ensure behavioral health network providers comply with all applicable requirements under Article 2 of Attachment 1 and all requirements set forth in their provider network agreements; and - f) Disclose all delegated relationships and submit a delegation report as specified in Article 2.05.3.

-2.05.2 Quality and Health Equity Oversight
+2.04.22.05.2 Quality and Health Equity Oversight

-Contractor shall monitor and evaluate the quality of behavioral health care delivered by all its behavioral health network providers, Subcontractors, and Downstream Entities and implement necessary improvements in any setting.
-Contractor must also monitor health disparities in behavioral health care using at minimum the measures described in Article 1.02.
-Contractor is responsible for the quality and health equity of all behavioral health services whether those services have been delegated to a behavioral health Subcontractor, Downstream Entity, or network provider.
+Contractor shall monitor and evaluate the quality of behavioral health care delivered by all its behavioral health network providers, Subcontractors, and Downstream Entitiesdelegated entities and implement necessary improvements in any setting.
+Contractor must also monitor health disparities in behavioral health care using at minimum the measures described in Article 1.02.1.
+Contractor is responsible for the quality and health equity of all behavioral health services regardless of whether those services have been delegated to a behavioral health Subcontractor, Downstream Entity, or network provider.